Back to Blog

 Finding The Right Rate

-If you are struggling to cover essential expenses, 3 percent preserves current cash flow while still building some retirement savings.
-This is better than contribution holidays or withdrawing from KiwiSaver.
+If you are struggling to cover essential expenses, you can apply for a temporary rate reduction to stay at 3 percent rather than the new 3.5 percent default.
+This preserves current cash flow while still building some retirement savings, and is better than contribution holidays or withdrawing from KiwiSaver.

 If you have disposable income going to discretionary spending, increasing your contribution rate redirects money to your future self.
 The reduction in take-home pay may prompt spending adjustments you barely notice.